Loan Forgiveness by the Numbers

-Alumni of the Yale School of Management MBA and MAM programs are eligible if they meet the requirements in respect to type of employment, income, and eligible education loans.
-Beginning with the Class of 2009, the program has expanded to include qualified SOM graduates who work in L3C organizations and certified B Corporations, and provide pro-rated support to graduates working part-time.
+Graduates of the Yale School of Management MBA, MAM, and MMS programs are eligible if they meet the requirements with respect to type of employment, income, and eligible education loans.

 The program supports the repayment of annual need-based loans.
-Beginning with the Class of 2017, the Loan Forgiveness Program will support the repayment of annual need-based loans to a maximum of $10,100 per year.
-The income level at which the program fully supports loan repayment is adjusted annually according to changes in the cost of living.
-A maximum income level for program support is set annually, equal to the average starting salary of that year’s graduating class.
-MBA alumni may apply at any time during the first 10 years following graduation.
+The income level at which the program fully supports loan repayment is adjusted according to the year of admission and program.
 International students are also eligible for the loan forgiveness program.